jlan84/knn-assignment/sprint.md

 * The `TreeNode` class is implemented.
 These are the instance variables:

     * `column` (int): index of feature to split on
     * `children` (dict): dictionary representing child nodes.
-Should have the value of the feature as a key and the child node as the value.
+Should have the value of the feature as a key (e.g. sunny, not sunny, >80, etc.) and the child node as the value.
     * `leaf` (boolean): true or false depending on if the node is a leaf node.
     * `classes` (dictionary): if a leaf, a count of all the list of all the classes of the data points that terminate at this leaf.
 Can be used to assess how "accurate" an individual leaf is.